thoth-station/adviser/docs/source/compatibility.rst

 ``pip`` has no direct configuration option to explicitly specify index that should be used when installing the package.
 There are options like ``--extra-index-url`` that can add additional Python package indexes, however they are treated as fallbacks or mirrors.
-You can also supply digests of installed artifacts, but...

 On the other hand, Pipenv provides a configuration option for `specifying custom package indexes
 <https://pipenv.kennethreitz.org/en/latest/advanced/#specifying-package-indexes>`_.
 Thoth respects this configuration and software stacks produced that use ``Pipfile.lock`` format always specify from which index the given package came from.
-To prevent installation undesired artifacts, artifacts digests are provided.
+To prevent installing undesired artifacts, artifacts digests are provided.
+Note Pipenv still does not implement proper package source management even though the configuration could suggest so - this is fixed when using Thoth.

 An example of a ``Pipfile`` that configures two Python package indexes - `PyPI
 <https://pypi.org/simple>`_ and `AICoE Python package index